BlastSlimey/shapezipelago/README.md

   - when connected replace ap inventory, else load from save file
 - Text box (read only), received non-progression items only there
 - Details when checking Level location, override hud
-- Make windmills more rare in shape generator
 - Automatic reconnecting if connection lost

 ### APWorld Qol